rishabh625/pepipost-laravel-pepipost-driver/README.md

     "pepipost/laravel-pepipost-driver": "~1.0"
 },
 ```
-or installed with composer
+or install with composer

 $ composer require pepipost/laravel-pepipost-driver

-Add the sendgrid service provider in config/app.php: (Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.)
+Add the pepipost service provider in config/app.php: (Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.)

 ```php